Tax Planning Strategies and Top Considerations for Architects and Engineers

 International

-For those times where an architect is working on a project outside the United States, this can generate both challenges and opportunities.
+For those times where an architect or engineer is working on a project outside the United States, this can generate both challenges and opportunities.

 Permanent Establishment Considerations